primatejs/primate/docs/reference/errors/primate.md

 Level: [`Error`][error] | [`Bailout`][bailout]

-The same route is used twice, as in `route/user.js` and `route/user/index.js`, creating mapping ambiguity.
-Routes must be unique, and while you can mix styles in your application (like `route/user.js` and `route/comment/index.js`), you must not use the same style for the same route.
+The same route is used twice, as in `routes/user.js` and `routes/user/index.js` or `routes/post/{foo}.js` and `/routes/post/{bar}.js`, creating mapping ambiguity.
+Routes must be unique, and while you can mix styles in your application (like `routes/user.js` and `routes/comment/index.js`), you must not use the same style for the same route.

 **Disambiguate the routes by consolidating them into one file of the path-style of your choosing.**